hmslima/sambahsacompletegrammar/sambahsa.md

 **3**^**rd**^** person plural:** -eer *(it's -r when the verb finishes with a accentued vowel)*

-Between the stem of the verb and the termination of the conjugation may be interessant the use of the -s-, when the stem finishes with the sound of vowel, but it's not mandatory!
+Between the stem of the verb and the ending of the conjugation, it would be interesting to use of the -s-, when the stem ends with the sound of vowel, but it's not mandatory!
 Look an example below:

 []{#anchor-241}**ghyah {gya:} –** to gape